lucasvillarinho/nofy/README.md

 # 📬 nofy

-A versatile library and CLI for sending notifications to popular services (Slack, Discord, Resend...)
+A versatile library and CLI for sending notifications to popular services such as Slack, Discord, Resend, and more

 ## Development